Good Bedtime Routines for Babies and Toddlers at Every Age - Baby Chick

 Young Toddler Bedtime Routines (13–18 months)

-Once your little one is primarily on solid foods, they likely will not need a full feeding as a part of their bedtime routine.
+Once your little one is primarily on solid foods, they will likely no longer need a full feeding as part of their bedtime routine.
 While many nursing mothers will continue to nurse as part of the routine purely out of comfort and pleasure (which I applaud and encourage if it works for you), formula-feeding parents are usually weaning off formula and working on dropping the bottle around this age anyway.
-The bedtime routine’s content will likely be very similar to the months prior, but you may be able to include some alternative types of 1:1 time in the form of more bedtime stories or singing together.
-A sample routine might consist of the following:

 • Bath